The Arizer Solo is one of the most popular portable vaporizers ever made. It is one of my personal favorites and there are good reasons for that.

 Both of the Solos have an inbuilt battery that is unlikely that you ever have to mass with.
 It is not a huge deal but worth mentioning that if you ever have to access the battery, it seems to be a lot easier in the Solo.

 A small sized Phillips head screwdriver is all you need to undo the 4 screws on the bottom of the Solo.
-While the Solo II has unique star-shaped screws that you may not have a screwdriver for at home.
+While the Solo II uses Torx head screws that you can pick up bits for in most hardware stores (thank you for Mikey for pointing this out in the comments section).

 Heat Up Time and Battery Life of the Solo vs Solo II